keuxkulwichanath58-jpg/-1-/README.md

 F4Toggle.Text = infiniteJumpActive and "ON" or "OFF" F4Toggle.BackgroundColor3 = infiniteJumpActive and Color3.fromRGB(16, 185, 129) or Color3.fromRGB(239, 68, 68)
 end)
-print("Roblox Ultimate Script v6.0 loaded successfully with Real Hitbox & Damage Scaling!")
+print("Roblox Ultimate Script v7.0 loaded successfully with Aimbot & Hitbox 1-200!")